kitedu/programming-paradigms/Scala/README.md

 ## Usage

 Run the following commands in the docker container.
 This example covers [this code snippet](http://www.scala-lang.org/old/node/166.html).
-Save the snippet as `HelloWorld.scala`.
+It's already in the /code directory of the Docker Container.
 (The filename has to be the same as the classname.)

 ### Compile